This Hyderabad man with artificial limb takes part in marathons, inspires people to never give up | english.lokmat.com

 Speaking about becoming a marathon runner, the 28-year-old said, "My friends and family supported me a lot.
 My first marathon was 5 km.
 I was being cheered by the audience and the participants.
 I was so overwhelmed that I completed the 5 Km of the marathon in an hour."

 "Later, I decided the marathon of 10 km.
 I wanted to challenge myself.
-I started running on the blade by the automobile company.
-I completed the 10 km marathon in 25 minutes.
+I started running on the blade by the Ottobock.
+I completed the 10 km marathon in one and half hour.
 I practised a lot.
 I became an inspiration for the people and this feeling is overwhelming."

 Prassana said that the biggest challenging marathon for him was 21 kilometres in Bengaluru.